Richard Blaze

 Richard Blaze (born 19 April 1985 in Birmingham, England) is an English rugby union forwards coach and former player who played Lock for Leicester Tigers and Worcester Warriors.
-Due to his early retirement from the game, Blaze is widely known as one of the youngest but most experienced coaches in rugby union.
+Due to his early retirement from the game, Blaze is widely known as one of the youngest but most experienced coaches in premiership rugby.

 Youth

 Richard Blaze, originally a basketball player for the Midlands, was a late comer to the game of rugby.
 Spotted by Mosley and North Midlands development coaches, he rapidly progressed through county and divisional level rugby under 18s.
 He was a product of the Worcester Warriors academy, alongside Dylan Hartley and Tom Wood.

 Playing career

 Blaze made his premiership debut in April 2005 for Worcester Warrior against Newcastle and due to his "enforcer" style presence was one of the first players from Worcester academy to gain a professional contract.

 In 2007, he signed for Leicester Tigers.
 In the years that followed Leicester Tigers won two Premiership titles.
 In the 2009 Premiership final Leicester beat London Irish 10–9, and Tigers retained their title the following year as they defeated Saracens 33–27.
 After an historic placing kicking competition decided the 2009 Heineken cup semi-final, Leicester lost the 2009 Heineken Cup Final to Irish province Leinster.